Applying for a Marriage License

 Marriage licenses must be obtained in person at the San Mateo County Clerk Division.
 The County Clerk is located at:

 Redwood City, CA 94063-1665

 650.363.4000 (ext 6063)

 Office hours for marriage licenses are 8 a.m. to 4:30 p.m.
 Monday through Friday.
-We do not make appointments to obtain marriage licenses.
+Appointments can be made by contacting 650.599.1713 or you may also click here to book an appointment.
 The process for a marriage license may take 30 minutes depending on several factors, such as whether you have completed the online form prior to coming into the office or if you do this process in our office.
 Also, there may be other people in line.
 Please allow yourself enough time.

 - The couple must both be present to obtain the license.
 Both individuals must present a government issued picture identification.
 Please note that blood tests are no longer required in the state of California.

 - Click here for marriage license fee information.
 The fee must be paid by CASH or credit/debit card (Visa or Mastercard only).